 Starmer: Talks to turn Ukraine peace force from concept to military plan

-The Prime Minister said the ‘timetable now is coming into focus’ following talks between the US and Russia.
+The Prime Minister said the ‘timetable now is coming into focus’ after talks between the US and Russia.

 Sir Keir Starmer has said a meeting of defence chiefs will turn the idea of a peacekeeping force for Ukraine from a political concept to “military plans”.

-The Prime Minister said the “timetable now is coming into focus” following talks between the US and Russia and that if a deal comes to fruition, the so-called coalition of the willing needs to be ready to react right away.
+The Prime Minister said the “timetable now is coming into focus”, after talks between the US and Russia, and that if a deal comes to fruition, the so-called coalition of the willing needs to be ready to react right away.

 “That’s why it’s important today that we’re turning the political momentum that we had on the weekend, in the meeting that I convened of nearly 30 political leaders, turning it today from the political concept into military plans,” he told Sky News.